 HOURS: Box office daily 11:30 a.m.–6 p.m., later for shows

 [The Crystal Ballroom] has seen a lot of action in its 90 years: dance revivals, police raids, fabled rock concerts, and even near demolition.
 It is even rumored that Little Richard once fired Jimi Hendrix mid-concert on the Crystal’s stage.
 Despite all that, what people can’t seem to stop talking about is the floor.
 One of only a few like it in the country, the dance floor moves on ball bearings, giving a whole new meaning to the phrase “dance on air.” —p.104, Nightlife, Moon Portland, 2nd ed.

 Just across the Willamette from downtown, the White Eagle Saloon (836 N. Russell St., 503/282-6810) is one of Portland’s oldest still-operating bars (since 1905) with a lively late-night live music scene.
 The Chapel Pub (430 N. Killingsworth St., 503/286-0372), is a brewpub in a beautifully preserved mission-style funeral home.

 Lest we forget, the McMenamins pioneered the notion of cinema brewpubs, where you can buy a microbrew, chow down on a burger, and watch a recent movie.
-Closest to downtown Portland are the Mission Theatre (1624 NW Glisan St., 503/223-4527) and the Bagdad Theatre & Pub (3702 SE Hawthorne Blvd., 503/236-9234), in the thick of the trendy Hawthorne neighborhood.
+Closest to downtown Portland are the Mission Theatre (1624 NW Glisan St., 503/223-4527), near the Pearl District, and the Bagdad Theatre & Pub (3702 SE Hawthorne Blvd., 503/236-9234), in the thick of the trendy Hawthorne neighborhood.